 Income funds derive their income from interest-bearing instruments as defined.
 The yield is a

-Total Expense Ratio (TER) | PERIOD: 1 April 2014 to 31 March 2017
+Total Expense Ratio (TER) | PERIOD: 1 July 2014 to 30 June 2017

 Total Investment Charges (TER + TC) | 0.51% of the value of the Financial Product was incurred

 The portfolio manager may borrow up to 10% of the market value of the portfolio to bridge

 Please note that African Bank (ABL) has had a name change to African Phoenix Investments Ltd

 Traditionally, investment advice come with a fee of up to 1.14%.
 But our smart online system is working to make investing cheaper and more profitable for you and hence no initial or annual advice fees will be charged.
 The management fee you do pay is based on the fund selected and calculated on your total contributions, and then applied to the overall value of your portfolio.

 YOUR INVESTMENT WILL NOT CHARGE THE FOLLOWING FEES